Updated: Nov 23

 Mark Zuckerberg, Facebook CEO, wears the same outfit everyday in order to decrease the opportunity for anxiety elicited by the feeling of not knowing what to wear, and not having to think about it.
 He says when asked about the same gray t-shirt he is seen wearing daily, "I really want to clear my life to make it so that I have to make as few decisions as possible about anything except how to best serve this community."

 Tech pioneer Steve Jobs (pictured above right) and former president Barack Obama, engage in the same behavior, the ferocious leaders found that spending time on choosing an outfit in the morning, limits their ability to focus on more important things.
 Whether you choose to "lead with style," in our unique spectrum t-shirt and some blue jeans or love switching it up with the latest trends, fashion can be a great tool for manipulating consequences.
 If wearing the same outfit every day can help Mark Zuckerberg reduce behaviors associated with anxiety, then you could easily wear a Swarthy Lion t-shirt every day to increase behaviors you associate with feeling more confident.

 Appearing in tuxedo pants, a white statement collar shirt, and black top hat, the Neo-soul artist repeatedly wore the same outfit colors [black & white] to express a dedication to uniformity and traditional family values.
-In a fashionable demonstration of discipline, Monae represents a class of leaders who forsake selfish vanity for the greater good.
-By refining the number of items you maintain in your wardrobe, and organizing your outfits for the week ahead of time, you can bring an element of control into your daily environment allowing room for consideration of more important things; like your purpose to serve the community.
+In a fashionable demonstration of discipline, Janelle Monae represents a class of leaders who forsake selfish vanity for the greater good.
+By refining the number of items you maintain in your wardrobe, and organizing your outfits for the week, you can bring an element of control into your daily environment.
+This will help you make room for more important things, like your purpose to serve the community.